TBI in the News and Recent Publications

 Funded by a Small Business Innovation and Research grant from the National Science Foundation, Mark Kozubal and his start-up company, Sustainable Bioproducts, will conduct further research, as well as enlist the consulting needed to study the product's fit within the marketplace.
 Kozubal earned a doctorate in microbiology from MSU in 2010 and also completed a year of post-doctoral research at the university.

-MK7 is the product of research done by Kozubal and co-inventors William Inskeep, professor in the Department of Land Resources and Environmental Sciences, and Richard Macur, assistant research professor with LRES.
+MK7 is the product of research done by Kozubal and co-inventors William Inskeep[BROKEN LINK], professor in the Department of Land Resources and Environmental Sciences, and Richard Macur, assistant research professor with LRES.
 They discovered that MK7 not only thrives in the extreme environs of Yellowstone's hot springs, it eats algae and, when dried, oozes oil.